 ABOUT THE DEGREE

-The doctorate in bioethics (D.Bioethics) consists of 57 hours of course credit (9 required courses and 10 electives).
-The D.Bioethics is a professional doctoral degree that requires 30 hours of course credit beyond the typical M.A. degree in Bioethics or Health Care Ethics.
-Up to 27 credit-hours are transferable from a M.A. program* in bioethics or healthcare ethics.
+The doctorate in bioethics (D.Bioethics) consists of 57 hours of course credit.
+The D.Bioethics is a professional doctoral degree typically requires 30 hours course credit (5 required courses and 5 elective courses) beyond the typical M.A. degree in Bioethics or Health Care Ethics.
+Up to 27 credit-hours are transferable from an M.A. program* in bioethics or healthcare ethics.

 Students will be required to select a concentration in Catholic Bioethics, Organizational Ethics, or Clinical Ethics.
 Each concentration requires 3 specific courses.
 Concentration course requirements are as follows: